teamwork-challenge/platform/docs/3-Backend.md

 ## Notes
 - Dashboard and leaderboard endpoints are not exposed in the current backend implementation.
-- Some endpoints require admin role; authorization is enforced by dependencies.
+- Some endpoints require an admin role; authorization is enforced by dependencies.

 ## Deadline handling